SBA 7(a) Loans: The Essential Guide

 Standard 7(a) Loan

-Small businesses can use the standard 7(a) for various business purposes, including purchasing equipment, funding working capital, purchasing commercial real estate, and business expansion.
-The SBA guarantees 85% for loans up to $150,000 and 75% for loans over $150,000.
+Small businesses can utilize the standard 7(a) loan for various business purposes, including purchasing equipment, funding working capital, acquiring commercial real estate, and business expansion.
+The SBA guarantees 85% of loans up to $150,000 and 75% of loans exceeding $150,000.

 7(a) Small Loan